Exile Of The Mainstream's Monthly Interview Series With Ian Bezek: June 2020

 Exile of the Mainstream: For less aggressive investors, have you seen any interesting opportunities to short or structure a sensible hedge despite the high volatility that someone may reduce net exposure with?

-Ian Bezek: Volatility indexes remains extremely high, so buying straight puts are risky at the moment.
+Ian Bezek: Volatility indexes remain extremely high, so buying straight puts are risky at the moment.
 I like pair trades in underlying stocks.
 For example, shorting weak airlines while owning airports or other air service stocks with much better capital structures and operating margins.

 Exile of the Mainstream: Much of the media lately is pointing to Super-Investors like Warren Buffett, David Tepper and Stanley Druckenmiller as evidence for caution.
 Do you agree or disagree with this sentiment?
 Are there better sources or investors to follow in your mind to triangulate in this environment?